 - Don’t build your own mixing room – A lot of knowledge and expertise goes into installing paint booths and building mixing rooms.
 Don’t assume that you know how to build a mixing room that’s properly ventilated and up to code just because you have basic construction knowledge.
-Instead, buy a pre-fab booth like the ones sold by Accudraft and let a certified expert with years of experience install it for you.
+Instead, buy a pre-fab booth like the ones sold by GFS and let a certified expert with years of experience install it for you.

 Your Safety Is Paramount

 Now that you know a little bit more about paint mixing rooms, are you still wondering if it’s important to have one added to your setup?
 Many body shop owners think that they don’t need a mixing room because they don’t service a high-volume of items needed to be painted.
 While it’s true that having a mixing room for a busy company that specializes in painting is absolutely essential, small-time companies should carefully consider adding a mixing room too.

 Keeping a mixing room on site is important for improving the safety of the workspace as a whole.
 No matter how minuscule it is, exposure to any escaping paint fumes is enough to put anyone’s health at risk.
 Fortunately, paint mixing rooms mitigate that while also providing a storage space that helps keep the workshop tidy.
 Also, since mixing rooms are expected to be ventilated at all times, no matter what, you don’t have to worry about being exposed to leaking fumes during times when the room isn’t being used.

 Don’t Jeopardize Your Health – Add a Paint Mixing Room